Killing of Alex Nieto

 Alejandro "Alex" Nieto was a man who was shot and killed by four San Francisco Police Department officers on March 21, 2014, in the Bernal Heights neighborhood of San Francisco, California.
 Nieto was a bouncer at a local nightclub, and the shooting took place before he was to start work that evening.
 A couple called 911 when they saw him sitting on a bench and saw Nieto's taser.
 Nieto was wearing a taser, and the police officers alleged that Nieto pointed the taser at them.
 The responding police officers also said they believed that the taser was a firearm.

 The San Francisco County District Attorney's Office declined to file criminal charges against the four officers involved in the shooting.
 Nieto's family filed a federal civil rights lawsuit, alleging wrongful death.
 In March 2016, a jury cleared the four officers of all charges.

 Background

 Nieto, 28, was born on March 3, 1986, in the Bernal Heights neighborhood of San Francisco, California, to parents Refugio Nieto and Elvira Nieto (née Rodriguez), Mexican immigrants from the town of Tarimoro, Guanajuato.

 In 2007, Nieto obtained a California state license to work as a security guard.
-Nieto graduated from the community college, City College of San Francisco, with a concentration in criminal justice.
+Nieto graduated from the City College of San Francisco, with a concentration in criminal justice.
 During this time he held an internship at the City of San Francisco's juvenile probation department.